vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 you can create a method in your code which you define in onClick of Checkbox.
 Similar to radio button in this meethod, you can get the id of the checbox via  **view.getId()**once you have the id, you can use a switch case statement to determine which checbox was clicked and is that check on uncheck by checking **view.isChecked()**

-With this smple code you can know check box selection and it's state
+With this simple code you can know check box selection and it's state

 ##ListView

 ###What
-Whene ever you have a data which is repeating and comes as a collection or list, list view is best User Interface element to use.
+Whenever you have a date which is repeated and comes as a collection or list, the list view is best User Interface element to use.
 ListView helps you in displaying repeating data in form of a scrollable list, users can then select any list item by clicking on it.

-ListView is widely used in android applications, a most simple example of list view is your contact book, where you have list of you contacts displayed in a listview.
+The ListView is widely used in android applications, a simpler example of list view is your contact book, where you have a list of your contacts displayed in a list view.

-> Listview is a complex UI pattern and we have a seprate section about listview.
+> Listview is a complex UI pattern and we have a separate section about listview.
 You can read more about list view in ListView Section

 ##GridView

 ###What
-Similar to list view when you have data which you want to display as gird of row and columns you use gridview.
+Similar to list view when you have data which you want to display as a grid of row and columns you use gridview.
 GridView displays item in 2 dimensional scrollable grid.

 The most simple example of gridview is your Picture Gallery, In Picture Gallery all the picture are arranged in a grid like format.